HallaSurvivor/Blog/_posts/2024-03-25-ams-sectional-talk-fh.md

 $C_\bullet(-,A)$ and $C_c^\bullet(-,A)$ agree on $\mathbb{R}^n$,
 we get for free that they must agree _for every manifold_[^3]!

-TODO: in footnote 3, find references to the "many places".

-Now, if we _wanted_ to cook up a homology theory making some kind of "nonabelian poincare duality" true, we might try something like this:
+Now, if we _wanted_ to cook up a homology theory making some kind of "nonabelian poincaré duality" true, we might try something like this:

 1. Show $\text{Map}_c(-,Y) : \mathcal{M}\text{an} \to \mathcal{S}$